aws-lite/aws-lite/plugins/dynamodb/readme.md

 - **`ConditionalOperator` (string)**
   - Legacy parameter, use `FilterExpression` instead
 - **`ConditionExpression` (string)**
-  - Condition that must be satisfied in order to complete the operation, [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html)
+  - Condition that must be satisfied in order to complete the operation; [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html)
 - **`Expected` (object)**
   - Legacy parameter, use `ConditionExpression` instead
 - **`ExpressionAttributeNames` (object)**
-  - Substitution tokens for attribute names in an expression, [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.Attributes.html)
+  - Substitution tokens for attribute names in an expression; [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.Attributes.html)
 - **`ExpressionAttributeValues` (object)**
-  - Values that can be substituted in an expression, [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html)
+  - Values that can be substituted in an expression; [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html)
 - **`ReturnConsumedCapacity` (string)**
   - Return throughput consumption in response, can be set to one of: `INDEXES`, `TOTAL`, or `NONE`
 - **`ReturnItemCollectionMetrics` (string)**